Alfredo Lagmay: Researches

 Lagmay's researches include experimental analysis of behavior, relaxation, hypnosis, and other related studies.
 As a graduate of Harvard in the 1950s, he worked with B.F.
 Skinner, over which he became a part of Skinner's research team in experimental psychology.
 Upon his return in the Philippines, he became officer-in-charge at the UP Psychology Department from 1955 to 1957.
 In 1964, he published his experiments conducted at Harvard.
 It was entitled "The Pacing of Behavior: A Technique for the Control of the Free Operant" published in the Natural and Applied Science Bulletin.
 His work was considered to be the first major scholarly contribution in scientific psychology in the Philippines.

+Lagmay's grave at the Libingan ng mga Bayani.

 Lagmay made an article about the Filipino psychology of bahala na, which was first delivered at a psychology conference in 1976 and published in the Philippine Journal of Psychology.
 The article was a result of dissatisfaction by Lagmay to a 1968 article by Lynn Bostrom published in the Silliman Journal.
 Bostrom compared bahala na to American fatalism where she observed that the "bahala na" fatalistic attitude permeates within the daily lives of Filipinos and is more prevalent in the Philippines than in the United States.
 Her paper lacks empirical data and this led Lagmay to make a thematic apperception test conducted with 15 participants from Metro Manila.
 In Lagmay's article, he observed that the "bahala na" attitude does not avoid the problem but rather the person is committed to meeting the problem.
 He also brings importance about the improvisation or extemporization as the person is looking for ways to solve it.